auth0/auth0-alexa-authentication-sample/docs/step-by-step-install.md

 ### `A0:4` - Create a Test User

-On the sidebar at the right select the Users menu and click the *CREATE USER* button.
+On the sidebar at the left select the Users menu and click the *CREATE USER* button.

 Provide the following information: